shakjak/shakjak/README.md

 # Hi there 👋, it's Shakoor!
 ---

-## From the Martial Arts ring to the world of Data Science
+## From Martial Arts to the world of Data Science

 I’ve spent nearly a decade leading, teaching, and analyzing performance to improve outcomes.
 Now, I apply that same focus and curiosity to data.
 Skilled in Python, SQL, and machine learning, I love turning complex datasets into clear, actionable insights.